gloriousLoaf/Python-CYOAG/README.md

 ```
 python3 app.py
 ```
+Once the game is running, read along and answer the prompts to choose your adventure!

 ## 🔮 Future Development
 This is just a whole bunch of branching conditional statements, so it is pretty fragile.
 Maybe someday when I am feeling bored, it should be broken out into functions where possible.
 The player's character should be a dictionary.
 Being able to store the attributes and items like this would make more sense.
 Also, it is obviously not very dry.
 Some interactions are repeated and should be in variables.